ZeejahWaseem/App_Capstone/README.md

 ## Exploratory Data Analysis

-We proceed to import the data into a dataframe and view its contents in order to have a basic idea of the features we are working with.
+We begin our analysis by importing the data into a dataframe and view its contents in order to have a basic idea of the features we are working with.

 madfhantr.csv ( This is our Training data)